fangj99/gifmaze/README.md

 prim(maze, start=(0, 0))
 anim.pad_delay_frame(500)
 ```
-Here I padding two delay frames to control the appearance of the animation.
+Note I have padded two delay frames to help to see the animation clearly.

 That's all!
 Let's save the animation to a gif file: